 Mental health is complex, and many individuals struggle with more than one mental health condition at the same time.
 The best means of addressing these issues is through dual diagnosis treatment.
-Explore this form of treatment, when individuals need it, and why it’s the ideal way to recover from a wide range of psychiatric disorders.
+Explore this form of therapy, when individuals need it, and why it’s the ideal way to recover from a wide range of psychiatric disorders.

 The Prevalence of Co-Occurring Disorders

-When many patients first decide to pursue mental health treatment, they do it to address a specific condition like anxiety or depression.
+When many patients first decide to pursue mental health therapy, they do it to address a specific condition like anxiety or depression.
 However, these conditions rarely appear on their own.
 Instead, they can appear in combination with other related mental health concerns.

 Mental Health and Substance Abuse

 In many cases, individuals with a pre-existing mental health disorder also struggle with substance abuse.
 In fact, more than half of all people with a substance use disorder in the United States also have some form of mental health disorder.

 Sometimes, a pre-existing mental health issue can cause people to abuse drugs or alcohol.
 This is especially true when individuals don’t receive a proper diagnosis.
 Many people self-medicate to cope with the debilitating symptoms.

 The opposite can also be true.
 In some cases, individuals may develop mental health issues as a direct result of substance abuse.
 For example, abusing drugs or alcohol can lead to depression, anxiety, or paranoia.

 When seeking therapeutic health services, it’s important to look past the official diagnosis.
 Beneath the label is a unique person with their own history, experiences, and health.
 The best way to address mental health is to take a whole-person approach to care.

 Instead of treating one condition and then moving on to the next, dual diagnosis treatment takes a comprehensive view of the situation.
 Dual diagnosis treatment means addressing more than one issue at a time.
 Simultaneous therapy takes the person into consideration and is a more holistic and effective approach.